jaakkopasanen/Impulcifer/README.md

 Setting `--channel_balance=avg` will equalize both left and right sides to the their average frequency response and `--channel_balance=min` will equalize them to the minimum of the left and right side frequency response curves.
 Using minimum instead of average will be better for avoiding narrow spikes in the equalization curve but which is better in the end varies case by case.
+These strategies might cause uncanny sensation because of frequency response warping.

 `--channel_balance=left` will equalize right side IRs to have the same frequency response as left side IRs and `--channel_balance=right` will do the same in reverse.
+These strategies might cause uncanny sensation because of frequency response warping.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have